CirrusXR/RENEWappPrototype/public/README.md

 ## Key Features

+*   **Personalized Greeting:** Users are greeted by their first name on the home page for a more personalized experience.
 *   **Real-time Energy Monitoring:** Track the energy consumption of your smart devices in real-time.
 *   **Consumption Analytics:** Visualize your energy usage patterns through intuitive charts and graphs.
 *   **Carbon Footprint Tracking:** Understand your environmental impact and take steps to reduce it.